If you want loved ones to remember you fondly, tackle your estate-planning tasks. Your heirs will thank you for not leaving a legal mess to sort out.

 Some financial institutions won’t accept a general power of attorney document.
 Ask your financial institutions if they have a separate power of attorney form that you must use.

-Don’t have someone you trust to designate as your power of attorney?
-ElderLawAnswers adds:
+If you don’t have someone you trust to designate as your power of attorney, ElderLawAnswers has some advice:

 5. Health care power of attorney and living will

-A health care power of attorney, also called a durable health care power of attorney, is someone you name to make medical decisions for you in the event you become incapacitated.
+To ensure that someone can make medical decisions for you in the event you become incapacitated, establish a health care power of attorney — also called a durable health care power of attorney.
 This is different from the durable power of attorney for financial and legal affairs.

 A living will lets you explain in advance of your death what types of care you do and do not want, in case you can’t communicate that in the future.